helsenorge/refero/README.md

 ### `attachmentValidTypes: Array<string>`

 List of allowed mime types for attachments.
 Default allowed types are image/jpeg, image/png, application/pdf

+### `validationSummaryPlacement: ValidationSummaryPlacement`

+Controls the placement of the form validation summary.
+See ['ValidationSummaryPlacement'](#ValidationSummaryPlacement) for possible values.
+If not specified, it defaults to ValidationSummaryPlacement.Top

 ## Callback API